 The venue on the Loyola University campus was a small auditorium or recreation hall, but about the size of an average gymnasium.

 So, once again I was witness to a small intimate concert with a classic band just taking off toward the height of their superstardom popularity.
 They were on fire, the music sounded terrific and I remember having a lot of fun!

 Lineup: Jeff Lynne – Lead vocals, guitars, bass guitar, keyboards, drums, cello, producer, songwriter, composer, arranger (1970–1983, 1985–1986, 2000–01) Bev Bevan – Drums, percussion, vocals (1970–1983, 1985–1986) Richard Tandy– Keyboards, synthesizers, bass guitar, guitar, backing vocals, arranger (1972–1983, 1985–1986, 2000–01) Mike Edwards– Cello (1972–1974) Hugh McDowell– cello (1972, 1973–1979) Mike de Albuquerque– Bass guitar, backing vocals (1972–1974) Mik Kaminski – Violin (1973–1979, 1981–1983, 1986) Louis Clark – Orchestra arranger, conductor, synthesizers, keyboards (1974–1981, 1983–1986)

 HERE IS PROOF!
-00INDIVIDUAL FOUND A SMALL BOX WITH STASHED TICKETS FROM A FEW OF THE CONCERTS HE ATTENDED AND THIS WAS ONE OF THEM!
+00INDIVIDUAL FOUND A SMALL BOX WITH STASHED TICKETS FROM SOME OF THE CONCERTS HE ATTENDED – AND THIS WAS ONE OF THEM!